Simhyeon/r4d/docs/modes.md

 **Input hygiene** mode clears every volatile macro after per input.
 This is mostly useful in a context of library.

-**Aseptic** mode disables runtime macro defintion at all.
+**Aseptic** mode disables runtime macro defintion.
 You cannot define any runtime macro and only able to use pre-defined runtime macros.